Interested in getting involved in computational research? Interested in computers, math, or black holes?

 My research brings together all three of these fields and there's much work to do:

-nonlinear models--Besides gravity, there are a number of mathematical models which are quite interesting and
+nonlinear models (ODEs)--Besides gravity, there are a number of mathematical models that are quite interesting and

 There are also mathematical questions (e.g. of global existence) with a variety of geometrically motivated models and with